GURUSHIYA-SP/covid-19_learners/README.md

 visualized with the help of ggplot, univariate and bivariate descriptive statistics was used to analyze the data.

-To view a detailed report, please get the file named "Document of this project" from the Document folder
+To view a detailed report, please get the file named "Document of the project" from the Documents folder